TheoDgb/URLCustomDiscs/README.md

 <br>

 ### Is Everything Working Fine ?
-You should automatically receive the resource pack when you join the server and should experience automatic resource pack updates when a custom disc is created.
+You should automatically receive the resource pack when you join the server and should experience automatic resource pack updates when a custom music disc is created.

 If you do not receive the resource pack, check:
 - that you can download the resource pack from the URL on your personal web server;
 - that you have correctly entered the download URL of the resource pack from your personal web server in server.properties;
 - that you have correctly configured the absolute path and download URL for the resource pack in config.yml.

-If you can't create a custom disc, check:
+If you can't create a custom music disc, check:
 - the configuration of the absolute path of the resource pack in config.yml;
 - the installation of yt-dlp and FFmpeg.